ipbrennan90/PiMotions/part1.md

 Note: this may ask you to add this host to your list of allowed hosts.
 Type 'yes'.

 When you see a unicorn appear in your terminal, your push was successful!

+Visit your device's Resin page to monitor download progress.
+This will take ~15 minutes over wifi.
+While this takes place, continue with setup below!

 ### 7. Get the web app and the Pi talking to each other